lbdremy/solr-node-client/README.md

 #### Windows 10 Home

 If you have a version of Windows 10 Home, a little more effort is needed.
-By default, Hyper-V is not able to be turned on for Home.
+By default, Hyper-V cannot be turned on for Home edition.
-**The steps I found to work:**
+**The steps that seem to work:**
 - Check to ensure you have WSL1, WSL2, and the Kernel Update.
 This can be done using the shell commands found [here](https://blog.devgenius.io installing-docker-onwindows-10-home-edition-2e7c1b79d76d).
 - [Follow the instructions in this link](https://www.itechtics.com/enable-hyper-v-windows-10-home/) to install Hyper-V. Please note, that you must have WSL1/WSL2 and the update for Hyper-V to install properly or the changes may be undone during restart.
 - After restarting and checking that Hyper-V is enabled, you may install [Docker Desktop](https://docs.docker.com/desktop/windows/install/) using the setup wizard.